Chandan9898Kumar/Git-Seek/README.md

 # Git-Seek 🔍

-A modern GitHub user search application built with React, TypeScript, and Vite that allows users to find and explore GitHub profiles efficiently.
+A modern GitHub user search application built with React, TypeScript that allows users to find and explore GitHub profiles efficiently.

 ## Features ✨